CityOfZion/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   neo>

 Ok much better.
-Now lets do something a bit more useful.
+Now let's do something a bit more useful.
 We will do a simple address balance tracker.

 .. code-block:: python3